 - Institutional charges multiplied by the unearned percentage

 - Title IV federal financial aid disbursed multiplied by the unearned percentage

 Any loan funds are to be repaid by the student in accordance with the terms of the promissory note (scheduled payments to the holder of the loan over a period of time).
 Any grant amount you have to return is a grant overpayment, and arrangements must be made with COA or the Department of Education to return the funds.

 You’ll be billed by the Business Office for funds that COA is required to repay.
 Accounts not paid within 90 days are turned over to a collection agency.

 Federal Work-Study (FWS) students who fall below half-time status (6 credit hours) will need to notify the Financial Aid Office.
 Federal student aid, including FWS funds, may be adjusted.

-Any student receiving the North Carolina Education Lottery Grant (NCELS) and/or the North Carolina Community College Grant (NCCCG), who withdraws prior to 35 percent completion of the semester, will be required to repay a portion of these funds.
+Any student receiving the North Carolina Education Lottery Grant (NCELS), the North Carolina Community College Grant (NCCCG), and/or the North Carolina Longleaf Commitment Grant (NCLCG), who withdraws prior to 35 percent completion of the semester, will be required to repay a portion of these funds.